pranshu314/UML-Maker/README.md

 UML-Maker

-This is a mini-project aiming to create a universal uml generator for common programming languages.
+This is a mini-project aiming to create a universal uml generator for c++ projects.

 ## Requirements